fladd/StuffPages/examples/markdown_demo.md

 ```
 Footnotes[^1] have a label[^@#$%] and the footnote's content, which can include Markdown itself[^3].

+Footnotes will be shown at the bottom of the page, or (if present) at this marker:

 ///Footnotes Go Here///

 [^1]: This is a footnote content.